Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/DSP/README.md

 ### PL Kernel Details

-GeMM DSP RTL design can be divided into 2 main parts - First one is the core matrix mutliplication functionality, gemm_top module is the top level module which implements this functionality
+GeMM DSP RTL design can be divided into 2 main parts - First one is the core matrix mutliplication functionality, gemm_top module is the top level module that implements this functionality.
  Second part involves data mover logic for writing Matrix A and B data and to read the matrix output from host application.
-This is implemented in ps_slave module
+This is implemented in ps_slave module.

- In this design, core DSP logic operates at 750MHz while rest of the logic operates at 375MHz.
+ In this design, core DSP logic operates at 750MHz while rest of the logic operates at 375 MHz.
 There is synchronizer module to handle synchronization of signals going across these 2 clock domains

  gemm_large_ocm \
  |-gemm_top \